ricksteruk/aya_devnet_guide/prometheus_guide.md

 ![EnterURL](monitoring_assets/prometheus_add_url.png)

-Scroll to the bottom of the page and click `Save and Test` - hopefully you will get a message that the test was sucessful!
+Scroll to the bottom of the page and click `Save and Test`.
+Hopefully you will get a message that the test was sucessful!

 ## Installing your first Dashboard.